Apple TV Hub

 Content surfaced only from subscribed services

-During user interviews, participants consistently expressed frustration navigating multiple streaming services, unreliable continue watching features and overwhelmed with the amount of content to browse through.
+Participants consistently described three frustrations: navigating multiple streaming services, unreliable continue-watching features and feeling overwhelmed by the sheer amount of content available.

 “The ‘continue watching’ feature doesn’t always remember where I left off, so I end up searching for it again.”

-These patterns informed the opportunity area to help users navigate multiple apps and quickly find content they care about without relying on memory or repeated searches.
+These patterns revealed an opportunity to help users navigate multiple apps, rediscover content more easily and spend less time relying on memory or repeated searches.

-Content is spread across multiple streaming apps, each with different UI patterns, making it difficult for users to build consistent viewing habits when switching platforms.
+Content is spread across multiple streaming apps, each with different UI patterns, making it difficult for users to build consistent viewing habits across platforms.

-Watch history and “continue watching” features don’t always work as expected, forcing users to manually remember what they watched and where it lives.
+Watch history and continue-watching features are not always reliable, forcing users to remember what they watched and where to find it.

-An abundance of choices paired with generic recommendations leads to wasted time searching, decision fatigue and users abandoning browsing altogether.
+An abundance of choices paired with generic recommendations leads to wasted time searching and in many cases, abandoning browsing altogether.

 Design Strategy